F0ireFlyLite E01 Luminus SST-40 21700 Flashlight Review

 LED and Beam

 The FireFlyLite E01 Luminus flashlight utilizes one main emitter in the E01.
-(In fact you could have guessed the “01” refers to one emitter, just like in the E07, the “07” refers to 7 emitters.)
+(In fact, you could have guessed the “01” refers to one emitter, just like in the E07, the “07” refers to 7 emitters.)
 This emitter in the E01 is a Luminus SST-40 in “NW” but specifically 5700K.
 That emitter is under a TIR.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-I compare everything to the KillzoneFlashlights.com 219b BLF-348, because it’s inexpensive and has the best tint!
+I compare everything to the KillzoneFlashlights.com 219b BLF-348 because it’s inexpensive and has the best tint!

 What I like